Last updated on

 The Leonid meteor trails tend to be rather bright, as the relative velocity of these bits of dust is unusually high.
 This makes them glow particularly brightly as they are incinerated by slamming into our atmosphere.

 The best time to view any meteor shower is typically between midnight and dawn.
 Find a place with dark skies, and set out a sleeping bag.
 Climb in and watch.
 The meteors will appear anywhere in the sky, but their trails will mostly tend to track back to near the constellation Leo, which rises in the east at around midnight.

-This year, your best chances might be between midnight and dawn on the morning of November 18.
+This year, your best chances might be between midnight and dawn on the morning of November 17 or 18.